Mochi Donuts

 - Easy to customize.
 Like any good donut recipe, you can flavor the glaze in a plethora of ways.

 You’ll love the simple ingredient list needed.
 You can find everything at your local grocery store or supermarket.
-Here is what you’ll need:
+Full measurements are in the recipe card below:

-- Sweet rice flour (Mochiko)- You can easily find this in the baking or Asian aisle.
-If you can’t find this, I’ve successfully tested these donuts using glutinous rice flour.
+- Sweet rice flour (Mochiko)- You can easily find this in the baking or Asian aisle of most grocery stores.
+If you can’t find this particular flour, I’ve successfully tested these donuts using glutinous rice flour.
+My preferred brands are Koda Farms and Shirakiku.

 - Milk– Whole milk is preferred, but any other milk will work fine.

-- Granulated sugar– Although the rice flour is sweeter than other flour, you do need some extra sugar to really give it the mochi flavor.
+- Granulated sugar– Although the rice flour is sweeter than other flours, you do need some extra sugar to really give it the mochi flavor.
 I used white sugar, but brown sugar also works.
-Just be wary that the donuts will be darker in color.
+Just be wary that the donuts will be darker.

 - Baking powder– The leavening agent used to give the donuts some rise and stability.